 Mark Rogovin: Mexican Murals

-A leading Chicago muralist, Rogovin co-authored Mural Manual: How to Paint Murals for the Classroom, Community Center, and Street Corner (with Marie Burton and Holly Highfill; edited by Timothy Drescher), 1975.
-Throughout his career, Rogovin has been an active community activist involved in progressive politics.
+A leading Chicago muralist in his own right, and an activist, Rogovin founded the Public Art Workshop and he co-authored Mural Manual: How to Paint Murals for the Classroom, Community Center, and Street Corner (with Marie Burton and Holly Highfill), 1975.
+Throughout his career, Rogovin has been involved in progressive politics.
 In 1981, he co-founded the Peace Museum in Chicago with Marjorie Craig Benton, former U.S. representative to UNICEF, and served as its director for four years.
-He currently heads The Rogovin Collection LLC which is dedicated to promoting the social documentary photography of his father, Milton Rogovin, whose photographs are also available in the Digital Library.
+He currently heads Milton Rogovin which is dedicated to promoting the social documentary photography of his father, whose work is also available in the Artstor Digital Library, in the Milton Rogovin collection.